zenmaee/anomalies/README.md

 5. In the locations:

 (FitApp folder) app > src > main
-Delete all folders.
+Delete all files.

 (anomalies-master)
-Copy all folders (AndroidManifest.xml, java, and res) and paste into the FitApp folder (location identical to above).
+Copy all files (AndroidManifest.xml, java, and res) and paste into the FitApp folder (location identical to above).

-7. Open AVD Manager in AndroidStudio and select Pixel 3 XL API R.
+7. Open AVD Manager in AndroidStudio and select Pixel 3 XL API R/Pixel 2 API 27.
 8. Press the green play button in the AVD under the "Actions" column.
 9. Wait for emulator to boot and select application.